aaron-enders/t3_layout_editor/README.md

 Automaticly generates and integrates the necessary Typoscript and TS-Config.
 ```
 Just install and and add layout classes in the root page.
-Backend module will be removed in future releases.
+(Backend-module has been removed, you can reactivate it in extension configuration, but it will not be supported in future releases.)
 ```
 ![Alt text](Documentation/Images/screenshot.png?raw=true "Screenshot")
 ```